 P.S.
 I didn’t have anywhere to fit this in the post, but I just loved this “How Big is My Problem” poster, which you can order through Teachers Pay Teachers.
 How often do kids (and adults) communicate a “glitch” or “little problem” as if it’s a “gigantic problem” or an “emergency”?
 Wouldn’t it be great if we all agreed to keep the same problem scale?
 We could walk into our co-worker’s office and say, “I’ve got #2 problem today.
 Can you help me?”

-If you enjoy reading Sunshine Parenting, please subscribe to get an email update each time I post (use box in column on the right), or follow me on Facebook, Twitter or Pinterest for links to other articles and ideas about camp and parenting.
+If you enjoy reading Sunshine Parenting, please subscribe to get an email update each time I post or follow me on Facebook, Twitter or Pinterest for links to other articles and ideas about camp and parenting.
 Thank you for reading, and have a happy day with your kids!

 Want to read more about conflict resolution and social skills?